Game Review

-Sonic the Hedgehog Screenshot
+Sonic the Hedgehog Review - Screenshot 1 of 3

 The original Sonic the Hedgehog was quite a groundbreaking title for Sega and their 16-bit Mega Drive console.
 Not only did it give Sega a true mascot to wrap their video game business around, but it also gave them a platformer that could actually compete with Nintendo's Super Mario franchise.
 The game featured a type of speed that gamers just hadn't seen in a video game before and combined it with a few of the traditional platforming elements from the time period to form one of the most unique side-scrollers ever seen at the time.
 While future Sonic titles would offer a bit more depth and variety to their experience, it's difficult to fault this original release and all it brought to the table.
 But how does this classic platformer hold up all these years later and is it still worth your hard-earned Wii Points?